shspage/simple-svg-physics-runner/README.md

 Either way, I guess, for a physics engine, some error may be necessary for stability of processing.)
 There are some other constants you can change in the above script beginning part.
 However, it does not cover all attributes.
-For details, please refer to Matter.js document.
+For the details about attributes, please refer to Matter.js document.

 ### TODO
 * Loading from the clipboard with firefox